silx-kit/h5web/CONTRIBUTING.md

 ## Deployment

-- The project's `master` branch is continuously deployed to https://h5web.panosc.eu/ with [Netlify](https://www.netlify.com/).
+- The project's `main` branch is continuously deployed to https://h5web.panosc.eu/ with [Netlify](https://www.netlify.com/).
 - The component library's Storybook documentation site is deployed to GitHub Pages on every release: https://h5web-docs.panosc.eu